containerd/nerdctl/docs/soci.md

 | :zap: Requirement | nerdctl >= 1.6.0 |
 | ----------------- |------------------|

 - Push the image with SOCI index.
-Adding `--snapshotter=soci` command to `nerdctl pull`, `nerdctl` will create the SOCI index and push the index to same destination as the image.
+Adding `--snapshotter=soci` arg to `nerdctl pull`, `nerdctl` will create the SOCI index and push the index to same destination as the image.
 ```console
 nerdctl push --snapshotter=soci push --soci-span-size=2097152 --soci-min-layer-size=20971520 public.ecr.aws/my-registry/my-repo:latest
 ```